XYLiu9357/left-leaning-red-black-tree/MANUAL.md

 # Left-leaning Red-black tree API

 This document contains a full collection of descriptions for all public functions in the `RedBlackTree` class.
+The files [rbtree.hpp](src/rbtree.hpp) and [rbtree.ipp](src/rbtree.ipp) contains the interface and implementation of the container, and [deque.hpp](src/deque.hpp) contains a light-weight double-ended queue for some of `RedBlackTree`'s operations.

-For more information, see [README.md](README.md).
+For more general information about the class, see [README.md](README.md).

 ## Constructors